Minnesota Lawyer Selects Michael Dady And Michael Garner As Two Of Its 10 Minnesota “Attorneys Of The Year” For 2000

 Cowboys and beer

-It is clear who does the decorating in the lobby of the Dady & Garner law firm.
+It is clear who does the decorating in the lobby of the Dady & Gardner, P.A., law firm.
 From the saddlebags and cowboy hat hanging on the coat rack to the saddle and rifle in the conference room, the office definitely has Dady’s touch.

 In addition to being a trial lawyer, Dady is a cowboy through and through.
 His love of horses and all things Western undoubtedly stems from his upbringing in the small northeastern South Dakota town of Sisseton, where his parents still reside.
 The city is located on the northeast slopes of the Coteau des Prairie, a range of hills which rise over 800 feet just three miles west of the city limits.